+\begin{remark} Recall that the canonical divisor $K_{\MDM}$ of the coarse moduli space is related to the canonical divisor $K$ of the moduli stack by the formula $\pi^\ast K_{\MDM}= K+\delta_1$ where $\pi$ denotes the projection from the moduli stack to the coarse moduli space and $\delta_1$ is the class of the divisor $\Delta_1$ in the moduli stack.
+For a general point $[C]\in \Delta_1$ we have in fact that the versal deformation space of $C$ is a two-sheeted cover onto image in $\MDM$, ramified over $\Delta_1$.
+So in the language of stack the morphism $\pi$ is ramified over $\Delta_1$ and therefore $\Delta_1$ is $2$-divisible.
+For a complete explaination see \cite[Page 160]{HM}. \end{remark}

-The second compactification is $\MSat$.
-It has been constructed by Satake (\cite{SAT}).
-Baily-Borel (\cite{BB}) and Igusa (\cite{Igu}) have proven that it is projective.
-Let $\ASat$ be the Satake compactification of $\cA_g$ and let $\Sat:\MDM\to \ASat$ be the morphism defined, set theoretically, by sending a stable curve to the Jacobian of its normalization.
-Then $\MSat$ is defined as the image of $\Sat$.
-Furthermore, $\Sat$ is a birational morphism that is injective on $\cM_g^o$ by the Torelli Theorem and contracts the divisor $\Delta_1$ to a subvariety of $\MSat$ of codimension $2$.
+The second compactification we are interested in is the Satake compactification $\MSat$.
+It is constructed by considering the Satake compactification $\ASat$ of $\cA_g$ (see \cite{SAT,BB,Igu}) and the morphism $\Sat:\MDM\to \ASat$, defined set theoretically by sending a stable curve to the Jacobian of its normalization.
+Then $\MSat$ is defined as the image of $\Sat$ and it is projective since $\ASat$ is projective (see \cite{BB,Igu}).
+Let $\HSat$ be the ample class on $\ASat$ giving the Satake embedding and consider its pullback $H$ on $\MDM$, which is therefore big and semiample since the Torelli morphism is given by a multiple of $\lambda$.

+Furthermore, $\Sat$ is a birational morphism that is injective on $\cM_g$ by the Torelli Theorem and contracts the divisor $\Delta_1$ to a subvariety of $\MSat$ of codimension $2$.
 Whereas, if $i\neq 1$, $\Delta_i$ is contracted to a subvariety having codimension $3$.
-The Hodge class $\HSat$ on $\ASat$ is ample and its pullback on $\MDM$ is the Hodge class $H$, which is big and semiample.

 In other words, the morphism induced by a suitable multiple of $H$ factors as in the following diagram:

-We give the following definition: \begin{definition} Let $\varphi_{|aH|}:\MDM\to\PP^{N}$ be the map introduced above and let $L\subset \PP^{N}$ be a linear subspace of codimension $d$.
-We set $X_L= \varphi_{|aH|}^{-1}(L)$ and say that $X_L$ is an $H$-variety if $\dim X_L=3g-3-d$.
-In particular, for $d=3g-5,$ $X_L$ is an $H$- surface and for $d=3g-4$ it is an $H$-curve. \end{definition}
+We give the following definition: \begin{definition} Let $\varphi_{|dH|}:\MDM\to\PP^{N}$ be the map introduced above and let $L\subset \PP^{N}$ be a linear subspace of codimension $c$.
+We set $X_L= \varphi_{|dH|}^{-1}(L)$ and say that $X_L$ is an $H$-variety if $\dim X_L=3g-3-c$.
+In particular, for $c=3g-5,$ $X_L$ is an $H$-surface and for $c=3g-4$ it is an $H$-curve. \end{definition}